noamgariani11/picoCTF-2024-Writeup/Reverse Engineering/Classic-Crackme-0x100.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-classic-crackme-0x100).

 To download the binary run this command: `wget https://artifacts.picoctf.net/c_titan/83/crackme100`

 When putting into Ghidra this is the main function: